splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/2-rum/5-analyzing-metrics.md

 ### 2.1.
 Header

-The RUM UI consists of 6 major sections.
+The RUM UI consists of five major sections.
 The first is the selection header, where you can set/filter a number of options:

 * A drop down for the time window you're reviewing (You are looking at the past 15 minutes in this case)
 * A drop down to select the Comparison window (You are comparing current performance on a rolling window   - in this case compared to 1 hour ago)